swiftlang/swift/docs/SIL/Instructions.md

 sil-cast-consumption-kind ::= 'take_always'
 sil-cast-consumption-kind ::= 'take_on_success'
 sil-cast-consumption-kind ::= 'copy_on_success'
+sil-cast-consumption-kind ::= 'test_only'

 checked_cast_addr_br take_always $A in %0 : $*@thick A to $B in %2 : $*@thick B, bb1, bb2
 // $A and $B must be both address types
 // bb1 must take a single argument of type $*B
 // bb2 must take no arguments

+checked_cast_addr_br test_only $A in %0 : $*@thick A to $B in undef : $*@thick B, bb1, bb2
+// A 'test_only' cast must name 'undef' as its destination
 ```

 Performs a checked indirect conversion from `$A` to `$B`.
 If the
 conversion succeeds, control is transferred to `bb1`, and the result of
 the cast is left in the destination.
 If the conversion fails, control is
 transferred to `bb2`.

+The consumption kind describes what happens to the source operand:
+`take_always` consumes it whether or not the cast succeeds, `take_on_success`
+consumes it only on success, and `copy_on_success` leaves it in place and copies
+into the destination on success.

+`test_only` is different in kind: it reports only whether the conversion would
+have succeeded, and produces **no destination value at all**.
+The source is
+neither taken nor copied, and the destination operand must be `undef`, which the
+verifier enforces.
+Passes that read the destination of a cast must skip it for
+`test_only`; the `undef` operand makes a missed case show up in the IR rather
+than as a value that was silently never written.

+`test_only` exists because some values cannot answer a cast question any other
+way.
+Producing the result of the cast would copy a payload whose type forbids
+copying, and taking it would destroy the very value being asked about — so
+neither `copy_on_success` nor `take_on_success` can implement `is` or
+`case is T` on a non-`Copyable` existential.

 ### try_apply